 “I was there physically but I was mentally absent.”

-Burnout can leave parents feeling that they’re not doing a good job – or they’re not the parent they used to be.
+Parental burnout can leave parents feeling that they’re not doing a good job – that they’re not the ‘perfect parent’ or they’re not the parent they used to be.
 They don’t feel productive or gain any sense of achievement in their role as a parent.
 This can take away their confidence and overall sense of enjoyment and satisfaction.

 “As I faced these difficulties with my children, and saw the parts most horrible of me, I got so scared and destabilised that I completely stopped feeling confident as a mother.
 Family life had become like hell, and I was unable to manage.”